Dextromethorphan freezer popsPronunciation

 - Diabetes patients - Some brands of dextromethorphan freezer pops may contain sugar and affect your blood sugar level.
 Read the label carefully before using dextromethorphan freezer pops.

-- Dextromethorphan freezer pops is not recommended for use in CHILDREN younger than 2 years of age.
+- Dextromethorphan freezer pops are not recommended for use in CHILDREN younger than 2 years of age.
 Safety and effectiveness in this age group have not been confirmed.

 Possible side effects of dextromethorphan freezer pops: